sakshisharma84/mke-docs/content/docs/operations/backup-restore/in-cluster.md

 test   Completed   0        0          2024-05-07 17:29:18 -0400 EDT   29d       default            <none>
 ```

-Optionally, you can view detailed logs of a backup by running the `mkectl
+To view detailed logs of a backup, log in to the MinIO UI.
-backup logs --name test` command.

 ## Restore from an in-cluster backup

+A restore operation returns the Kubernetes cluster to the state it was in at the time the backup you selected was created.

 To perform a restore using an in-cluster backup, run: